Skip to main content

 The Cornell Yang Center for Wildlife Health Student Support Fund (CYCWH SSF) provides funding support to Cornell DVM students interested in wildlife health in these three areas:

 • Off-Campus Experiences: To help cover costs associated with participating in off-campus experiences, including veterinary externships, rotations, preceptorships, and other types of applied research or apprentice-type experiences involving free-ranging or captive wildlife that are not eligible for Expanding Horizons.
 Experiences must be at least 4 weeks long, with priority given to experiences lasting 8 weeks or longer.
-Please note that, for zoo-based experiences, general externships (i.e. those programs not exclusively structured for veterinary students) are not eligible.
+Please note that programs not structured specifically for veterinary students are generally not eligible.

 • On-Campus Research: To help cover student-led, on-campus research costs, including diagnostic fees, materials, and publication fees, that could eventually lead to publications and/or poster/talk presentations at a professional conference.
 Projects that can be completed within 2 semesters will be given priority.